NothingWithheld/synced-calendar/server/README.md

 	objects with `date`, `fromTime`, `toTime`, `spanMultiple` variables. `spanMultiple` is a flag that indicates AvailableTimeEntry returned spans two days. `date` variable will correspond to `fromTime`.
 	(see POST documentation for possible values of the other variables).
-This API returns all possibile times a creator can schedule a ConfirmedEvent from a ProposedEvent
+This API returns all possible times a creator can schedule a ConfirmedEvent from a ProposedEvent

 	event_id (Int) -> unique number that identifies a `Event` object (creator of events)